fernandobrule/fragnostic-jacoco/Readme.md

 > If a limit refers to a ratio it must be in the range from 0.0 to 1.0 where the number of decimal places will also determine the precision in error messages.
 > A limit ratio may optionally be declared as a percentage where 0.80 and 80% represent the same value.

-The following configuration will enforce that 100% of the lines are executed during tests:
->> counter: LINE
->> value: COVEREDRATIO
->> minimum: 1.0

 # The Maven Plugin

 Observation: *Do not set **forkCount** to 0 or set **forkMode** to never as it would prevent executing the tests with the JaCoCo javaagent and no coverage would be recorded.*